conmac7/oss-selfhosted-catalog/README.md

 Run your private office

 ONLYOFFICE offers a secure online office suite highly compatible with MS Office formats.

+- View, edit, and collaborate on docs, sheets, slides
+- Build fillable PDF forms and fill them in online
+- Read and edit PDFs, export/import to/from PDF
+- Convert docs to Markdown and HTML
+- Turn your textbooks into e-books
+- Generate texts with the AI helper

 <div align="center"> <img src="/images/onlyoffice.png" width="800" /></a> </div>
 <div align="center"><a href="#top"><img src="/images/back-to-top_v1.png" width="120" /></div>
 <br><br>